p-ragudo/TrackFlow/README.md

 ## A simple expense tracker that saves to a Google sheet for easy data analytics

 ### Expense Tracker Features
-- Expense templates for one tap/click addition
+- Expense and savings templates for convenient tracking
+- Group expenses and savings
-- Tags for later data analysis
+- Records save to a google sheet for later data analytics which users can setup and customize

 ### Tech Stack
-- Frontend is built using React + Typescript (TO DO)
+- React Native for mobile client
+- Supabase for authentication and JWT
+- ASP.NET Core for the API and Docker
-- Backend is built using ASP.NET and Google Sheets API
+- Google Sheets and Google Cloud Platform for access to Google Sheets